 You must obtain the installer before you can setup the program on your computer.
 If you have access to the internet, the installer can be downloaded directly from the HEC website at www.hec.usace.army.mil.
-If you do not have access to the internet then you must obtain a copy on removable media such as a CD-ROM disk.

 The installation program for this operating system is run from the command line, so terminal access is required.
 If you would like to install the program for all users of the system, you will need root access during the installation.
 Otherwise, the program package can be installed into any user writable directory on the system and be run from that location.
 The program does not require root privileges to run.
 In general, the changes required to install on this operating system require the skills of a system administrator.
 Please contact your system administrator to install the program for you if you're unsure how.
 You may need to refer your administrator to this section of the manual.